-Commerce -SITHKOP005 -Coordinate cooking operations (12 service periods) Students are also required to complete a logbook for each service period and reflect on tasks performed during service period.
-Workplace supervisor/Trainer or Assessor /Trainer or Assessor will verify logs of training for each food service period on student log book.
-WBT coordinator will determine suitability of potential host employer, including supervision and occupational health and safety requirements.
+Work based training A total of 196 hours will be completed in workplace commercial kitchen as a part of work-based training.
+An induction for WBT students would be conducted at school and workplace induction will be conducted at workplace before commencement of WBT.
+Students are required to undertake compulsory 196 hours of Work-based training which will be conducted at an approved industry workplace commercial kitchen with whom ASOC has an agreement with.
+Work Based Training (WBT) has been implemented for the delivery of the following unit: - SITHCCC043 - Work effectively as a cook (minimum of 48 complete service periods in a commercial kitchen) Students are also required to complete a logbook for each service period and reflect on tasks performed during service period.
+Workplace supervisor/Trainer or Assessor /Trainer or Assessor will verify logs of training for each food service period on student logbook.
+Workplace suitability assessment WBT coordinator will determine suitability of potential host employer, including supervision and occupational health and safety requirements.
 Work-based training site will be assessed for work-based training suitability by the WBT Trainer/ assessor using the Workplace Training Facility Checklist.
 The WBT Coordinator will use a suitability check list to determine the following: ABN registration, menu and meal type served, work safety, WHS safety measures in regard to equipment resources available and capacity of number of learners the Host Employer is able to have at any one-time conducting Work-Based Training.
-Students can use their workplace to complete 260 hours of Work-Based Training.
+Students can use their workplace to complete 196 hours of Work-Based Training.
 However, to ensure that student's workplace requirements are met, WBT coordinator will determine suitability of potential host employer, including supervision and occupational health and safety requirements.
-If student's workplace site does not meet suitability, the WBT coordinator will allocate another WBT facility which can provide the opportunity for the identified gap e.g., Missing equipment, meal type, or menu style or menu items.
+Alternative Arrangements if industry workplace does not meet the requirements If student's workplace site does not meet suitability, the WBT coordinator will allocate another WBT facility which can provide the opportunity for the identified gap e.g., Missing equipment, meal type, or menu style or menu items.
 Work-based training will be conducted at approved industry workplace commercial kitchen with whom ASOC has an agreement with.
-The Pre-Training Review (PTR) will be conducted prior to the enrolment into your course of studies to ensure that the training and assessment provided by Australian School of Commerce (ASOC) is able to meet the student's individual needs.
-Students are required to fill up the PTR form submit it along with the application form.
+English Language Requirements English proficiency at an IELTS overall band score 5.5 or above or Upper Intermediate ELICOS Course Certificate from Australia or similar.
+Refer to Enrolment kit or student handbook available on ASOC's website for more information.
+Pre-Training Review The Pre-Training Review (PTR) will be conducted prior to the enrolment into your course of studies to ensure that the training and assessment provided by Australian School of Commerce (ASOC) is able to meet the student's individual needs.
+Students are required to fill up the PTR form and submit it along with the application form.
 ASOC will review the student's current competencies, student needs, English level, support requirements and oral communication skills, in order to enrol them in the most appropriate course to achieve their intended outcomes.
-Students undertaking this course must possess sound Numeracy skills since it requires them to do calculations or any other course related work.
-To determine this, students wanting to study at ASOC are required to undertake LLN test prior to the commencement of the course.
-Based on the test outcome, students may be identified as requiring internal support and/or external support.
-LLN test will be conducted on campus by using an ACSF mapped online LLN assessment tool - LLN Robot - under the supervision of qualified LLN assessor.
-Students will be required to undertake LLN test at the ACSF Level 3 for "SIT30816 - Certificate III in Commercial Cookery"
+Refer to Enrolment kit or student handbook available on ASOC's website for more information.

-Melbourne Campus: Level 4, 123-129 Lonsdale Street Melbourne, Victoria 3000 Australia Ph: 1300 781 194 E: Info@asoc.edu.au
+Melbourne Campus: Level 4, 123-129 Lonsdale Street Melbourne, Victoria 3000 Australia